chloroken/pod-switcher/README.md

 There are numerous ways to accomplish keybinding the scripts.
 In XFCE for example, the `xfce4-keyboard-settings` package allows binding bash scripts to keys if that command is in the `sh 'bash command here'` format.
 KDE and Gnome should offer similar functionality with their own packages.

 However, not all distros have this functionality.
 For those without a keybind manager, consider the following solution:
-1) Install the hotkey daemon: `sudo dnf install sxhkd`
+1) Install Simple X Hotkey Daemon: `sudo dnf install sxhkd`
 2) Create an sxhkd config file: `nano /home/chloroken/.config/sxhkd/sxhkdrc`
 3) Use the following text as an example config file, noting the arguments `"1"`, `"2"`: